innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 This all-in-one app contains the ability to call using audio and video with your drive team with end-to-end encryption!
 Rather than having to use Parsec for video, Discord for audio, and the TeleDrive executables for gamepad, everything is though this app making it VERY easy to setup!

-Also note that you also do not need to set up port forwarding anymore either!
+Also note that you do not need to set up port forwarding anymore!

-The instructions are very simple and there are only two steps: [Installation](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#installation "Go to Installation Section") and [Usage](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#usage "Go to Usage Section").
+Here are the simple to follow instructions in two steps: [Installation](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#installation "Go to Installation Section") and [Usage](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#usage "Go to Usage Section").

 #### If you are interested in digging into the code and understanding/tinkering with TeleDrive, please proceed to the [Developer Setup Section](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#developer-setup "Go to Developer Setup Section")